Biddy Early: Old age and death

 In 1868, Tom Flannery died, leaving Biddy widowed for the third time at age 70.

-In 1869, she was married for the fourth and final time to Thomas Meaney, a man in his 30s, in exchange for a cure.
+In 1869, at age 71, she was married for the fourth and final time to Thomas Meaney, a man in his 30s, in exchange for a cure.
 They lived together in her cottage in Kilbarron until he died, within a year of their marriage, from over-consumption of alcohol.

-Biddy died in poverty in 1874.
+In 1874, Biddy died in poverty.
 A priest was present at her death, and her friend and neighbour, Pat Loughnane, arranged for her burial in Feakle Graveyard in County Clare.

 Legacy

 The last generation of people who had personal contact with Biddy ended in the 1950s.
 The stories that persist today originated in the strong oral tradition in the West of Ireland.
 Later, Lady Gregory compiled a valuable collection of stories 20 years after Biddy's death, and Meda Ryan and Edmund Lenihan wrote books that they based on interviews with many people whose parents or grandparents had personal contact with Biddy.